Updated 05 October 2021

 There are signs that patients usually start to notice in their own environments that signal their hearing is getting worse.
 Turning the TV up louder and louder or frequently asking people to repeat themselves are good indicators.
 Patients might also be misunderstanding words now more than they were or feeling as though their hearing aids aren’t working as well as they used to.
 We always let our patients know when they first come to us that we’d like to test their hearing every year to keep track of any changes.

 Word Recognition/Speech Discrimination

 We’ll also keep an eye on word recognition/speech discrimination.
 Your word recognition score is one of the most important things we monitor.
 Word recognition is testing to determine how your brain understands speech.
-This score can fall over time, and it’s incredibly important to keep it as high as possible.
+This score can fall over time, and it’s vital to keep it as high as possible.
 If we start noticing a falling trend, it could be that the hearing aids aren’t programmed correctly or that your hearing loss has changed and we need to make adjustments.
 It could also be a medical issue that you’ll need to have checked out.

-Click here to find out everything you need to know about the hearing test process.
-From the different types of testing to understanding your results, our experts have you covered.
+Find out everything you need to know about the hearing test process.
+From the different types of testing to understanding and explaining your results, our experts have you covered.

 Also, watch the video below for more information about why an annual hearing test is important.